 – OSMR (Romanian NMVO);

-– ANMDM (The National Agency for Medicines and Medical Devices).
+– ANMDMR (The Romanian National Agency for Medicines and Medical Devices).

 Level 5 Alerts contain the following information:

 – The hour and the date when the alarm was generated (Time stamp);

 – Product Code;